 The main sources of nitrogen dioxide in the UK are road transport, energy generation and domestic and industrial combustion.In Bath and North East Somerset two methods to monitor Nitrogen Dioxide are used.

 - Diffusion tubes - which provide monthly average concentrations.
-Currently around 120 in Bath & North East Somerset.
-A map of the diffusion tube locations can be found here.
+Currently around 170 in Bath & North East Somerset.
+An interactive map of the diffusion tube locations with recent monitoring results can be found here.

 - Continuous analysers which measure the oxides of nitrogen using chemi-luminescence.